Stock market today: Wall Street slumps after latest signal of an economic slowdown, as oil tumbles

-NEW YORK (AP) — U.S. stock indexes are slipping Monday following the latest signal showing the U.S. economy is slowing.
+NEW YORK (AP) — U.S. stocks are slumping Monday following the latest signal showing the U.S. economy is slowing.

-The S&P 500 was down 0.7% in early afternoon trading, coming off its sixth winning month in the last seven.
-The Dow Jones Industrial Average was down 395 points, or 1%, as of 1:02 p.m.
-Eastern time, and the Nasdaq composite was down 0.3%.
+The S&P 500 was down 0.6% in afternoon trading, coming off its sixth winning month in the last seven.
+The Dow Jones Industrial Average was down 372 points, or 1%, as of 1:25 p.m.
+Eastern time, and the Nasdaq composite was down 0.2%.

 Treasury yields were also sliding in the bond market after a report showed U.S. manufacturing shrank in May for the 18th time in 19 months, according to the Institute for Supply Management.
 Manufacturing has been hit particularly hard by high interest rates meant to get high inflation under control.

+“Demand remains elusive as companies demonstrate an unwillingness to invest due to current monetary policy and other conditions," said Timothy Fiore, chair of the Institute for Supply Management's manufacturing business survey committee.

-Stocks of oil-and-gas producers were helping to lead the market lower after the price of crude tumbled.
-A slowing economy would mean less growth in demand for fuel, and crude prices dropped roughly 3.5% despite a decision over the weekend by Saudi Arabia and other oil-producing on moves meant to prop up its price.
+Stocks of oil-and-gas producers were leading the market lower after the price of crude tumbled.
+A slowing economy would mean less growth in demand for fuel, and the price for a barrel of U.S. crude dropped 3.7%.
+Brent crude, the international standard, also fell 3.4% despite moves over the weekend by Saudi Arabia and other oil-producing countries meant to prop up its price.

 It made tidal waves online because it was the same Reddit account that showed similar screenshots of big GameStop holdings in 2021 that helped the struggling video-game retailer’s stock price rocket higher, way beyond what many critics on Wall Street called rational.

 In a more traditional move for the market, Stericycle jumped 14.8% after Waste Management said it would buy the medical-waste company for $5.8 billion in cash and assume $1.4 billion of its net debt.
-Waste Management slipped 4.5%.
+Waste Management fell 4.8%.

 The hope among investors is for the U.S. economy to hit a precise bull’s eye where it slows enough to keep pressure off inflation but not so much that it causes a recession.
 That in turn could allow the Federal Reserve to cut its main interest rate.